 But the bigger question in all of this is, “How can I afford managed IT services?”

-Many of us are apprehensive to even explore a managed IT services company because of the possible costs of this kind of service.
+Many people are apprehensive about exploring a managed IT services company because of the possible costs of this kind of service.
 However, there’s actually a way to afford IT if you’re considering outsourcing—and I’m here to tell you how!

 Follow along as I break down the costs of managed IT services so that you can get a better idea of what you’d be paying each month and the types of services your business could benefit from.

-By the way, we’ve been in the office technology space for over 20 years.
-We continue to dedicate our time and content to inform you and our customers on the best ways to advance their growing business—one technology step at a time.
+By the way, we’ve been in the office technology space for over twenty years.
+We continue to dedicate our time and content to informing you and our customers on the best ways to advance their growing businesses—one technology step at a time.

 Managed IT Services: How Can You Afford Outsourced IT?